Centenary Neophone

 - If a rectifier element is to be installed fit on terminals 6 & 2.

-Route 2 - Capacitor short circuited
+Method 2 - Capacitor short circuited

-- White of line cord to 4.
+- White of the new line cord to 4.

 - Remove the orange dial lead wire from dial terminal 3 and connect to the